 Professor Cheong Koon Hean

 Professor Cheong is the Chair of the Centre for Liveable Cities Advisory Panel at Ministry for National Development, and she is the Chair of the Lee Kuan Yew Centre for Innovative Cities at the Singapore University of Technology and Design.
+You can listen to our conversation with Professor Cheong in two podcast episodes on The DNA of Singapore.

 All right.
 So I'll kick off then.
 So, Koon Hean, what is the DNA of Singapore?